 Around 10 million people in the United States live with fibromyalgia, a long-term condition that causes pain all over the body.
-It affects around 3–6% of the global population, 75–90% of whom are women.
+It affects around 3–6 percent of the global population, 75–90 percent of whom are women.

 People with fibromyalgia describe debilitating generalized muscular pain throughout the body, chronic tiredness due to the inability to sleep properly, headaches, tingling in the hands and feet, and itchiness.
 They often have problems thinking clearly as well as short-term memory loss — known as “fibro fog” — which sufferers describe as experiencing everything through a veil or having a bad head cold.